As a Sparrow Alone

 Foolish Questions

 We’re commanded to avoid foolish questions (Tit 3:9); so, not all questions are good.
-To understand the difference between foolish questions and wise questions (Ep 5:16), we ask: What kinds of questions are foolish?
+To understand the difference between foolish questions and wise questions (Mt 7:7-8), we ask: What kinds of questions are foolish?
 This particular question isn’t foolish; it’s wisdom.

 The context is profitability (Tit 3:9b), implying a way to measure and evaluate questions.
-Is the question profitable? depends on what we value.
+The answer to Is the question profitable? depends on what we value.
 To ask meaningful questions we must have a proper motive and direction to orient our asking.

 So, when we’re considering a question, a good question to ask is: Why the question?
 What’s the goal, or objective, in asking?

 Is the atheist seeking to destroy another’s faith or value system?
 Or distracting from the soul-wound they’ve been using to justify their hatred and dismissal of God?
-Or searching out an explanation to resolve what seems insurmountable inconsistency, extreme lack of credibility hiding behind the façade of religion?
+Or defiantly searching for scientific explanations when scientific laws have already implied insurmountable inconsistency?
+Are they hardened due to an extreme lack of credibility in shallow opposition hiding behind the façade of religion?

 Is the church-goer showing off, looking for respect, to be valued for their knowledge of scripture?
 Are they looking to generate controversy and cause divisions and offenses?
 (Ro 16:17) Or looking to avoid responsibility by casting doubt on instructions and raising up controversy?
 Or trying to learn and understand, so they can rightly order their thoughts and actions?